dgodovich/personal_logseq/pages/Actin-based motility is sufficient for bacterial membrane protrusion formation and host cell uptake.md

 - they can measure the double membrane in E coli because it can't escape
 	- no machinery to do that like shigella would have
 - ((68e48a19-f25f-4abd-9fae-66d437d2e452))
+	- virulence in shigella is mostly on a large plasmid
+		- side note, evolution of these things is pretty cool
+		- some interesting selective pressures
 	-